MicrosoftDocs/entra-docs/docs/external-id/direct-federation.md

 Yes, you can now set up SAML/WS-Fed IdP federation with other Microsoft Entra ID verified domains.
 This includes verified domains where the tenant has undergone an [admin takeover](~/identity/users/domains-admin-takeover.md).
 If the domain you're federating with is Microsoft Entra ID verified, you also need to [configure the **Redemption order** settings (preview)](cross-tenant-access-settings-b2b-collaboration.md) in your cross-tenant access settings for inbound B2B collaboration to make sure that when invited users sign in, they redeem their invitations using the federated IdP instead of Microsoft Entra ID.

 Currently, redemption order settings aren't supported across clouds.
-If the domain you're federating with is Microsoft Entra ID verified in a different Microsoft cloud, Microsoft Entra ID redemption always take precedence.
+If the domain you're federating with is Microsoft Entra ID verified in a different Microsoft cloud, Microsoft Entra ID redemption always takes precedence.

 **Can I set up SAML/WS-Fed IdP federation with a domain for which an unmanaged (email-verified) tenant exists?**